 Snowflakes or angel feathers?

 White Moldavite look like snowflakes that have fallen from the sky.
 Some of them have also been called angel feathers as their pure white appearance makes them look like they were feathers that had dropped from heaven by angels!
 The appearance is beautiful and magical especially close up.
-There popularity and price has been growing due to their beautiful appearance and rarity which makes them worth adding to any Moldavite collection.
+The popularity and price of this type of Moldavite have been growing due to their beautiful appearance and rarity.
+This also makes them a worthwhile addition to any Moldavite collection.

 What do snowflakes or angel feathers look like?